 Individuals should never use this cream internally and always wash off the medication according to the instructions on the prescription.

 A person should avoid sexual intercourse while using Imiquimod because it can weaken the strength of condoms, dental dams, and other barrier contraceptive methods.

-Condylox (podofilox) is a prescription solution that doctors may prescribe for the treatment of genital warts.
-Individuals should follow their doctor’s instructions on how to apply this treatment.
+Condylox is a prescription solution that doctors may prescribe for treating genital warts.
+Individuals should follow the doctor’s instructions on how to apply this treatment.

 People should avoid sexual intercourse while using this treatment.

 Blink Health offers Condylox for purchase.
 Individuals will need an existing prescription to buy this medication.

 At the time of publication, Condylox costs around $65.

 A person should speak with a doctor if they know or suspect they may have HPV.
 A doctor can advise individuals on whether they need any STI testing and determine whether treatment is necessary.

 Doctors may prescribe medications such as Imiquimod or Condylox.
 Individuals can purchase these from pharmacies or use an online pharmacy service to deliver the medication to a location of their choice.